-“The two we’ve got in, Mark and Chris, showed that attitude that we’re talking about,” Wilder added.
+“The two we’ve got in, Mark Duffy and Chris Hussey, showed that,” Wilder added.

 “I’m delighted to have signed for Rochdale,” the 20-year-old said.